 VSDB has made great strides in modernizing the IT offerings for Students, Teachers and Parents over the last 5 years.
-VITA's allowances for semi-autonomous decision making in the School IT Infrastructure have aided in our ability to focus on bringing and keeping services online; for this we are grateful.
+VITA's allowances for semi-autonomous decision making in the School IT Infrastructure have aided in our ability to focus on bringing and keeping services online.
 Our current investments are all hardware and software maintenance and licensing.
-We have no infrastructure projects or major changes anticipated within the 2014-16 timeframe.
+We have no infrastructure projects or major changes anticipated within the 2016-18 timeframe.
 Our current focus is regulatory compliance.
-We are in the process of trying to fund a Specialist Business Impact Analysis and Risk Assessment to form the foundation of our IT Security Plan.
+We have completed a Business Impact Analysis and Risk Assessment to form the foundation of our IT Security Plan.
 The IT Security plan is a collection of disparate documents updated a periodically.
-VSDB is focusing 2014-16 to bring this together into cohesive whole and meet our VITA data points.
+VSDB is focusing 2016-18 to bring this together into cohesive whole and meet our VITA data points.